Bucknell Christmas 2004

 This year has been a full year for Christy.
 She has learned to be a better Youth Sunday School teacher.
 Having a boyfriend has given her many character building opportunities.
 But God is good, even though it can be hard.
 Christy says, “I enjoy everything I do immensely!”
 She was very excited to go to Wisconsin for Thanksgiving to meet Elias' (her boyfriend) family for the first time.

 Our six younger children have grown a lot this year!
 Allison turned 13 in September.
 She has joined the IM gang.
 Allison enjoyed recent school weaving project.
 Allison has also joined the ranks of glasses-wearers.
 Now she can see much better.
-She and Daniel help fill orders for the BFF DVD.
-They make, label and ready the DVDs for mailing.
+She and Daniel help fill orders for the BFF Library.
+They make, label and ready the Libraries for mailing.

 Daniel turned 11 in June.
 He is a strong boy and likes to wrestle with his younger brothers.
 Paul is glad for all three boys’ help when it comes to stacking a truckload of firewood.
 They are great helpers and get the job done quickly.